Arno65/Advent-of-Code-2021/README.md

 Part 2 took me multiple hours to solve and code.
 The solution works 0K for this task but is not generic.

 Day 9 has a Haskell solution. \
-My first 'flood fill' version for Part 2 way very very slow and memory consuming.
+My first 'flood fill' version for Part 2 was very slow and memory consuming.
 I'm happy with the current solution.

 Day 10 has a Haskell solution.